Department of Physical Therapy

-What is a Clinical Residency Program?
+What is the Clinical Residency Program?

-As per the American Physical Therapy Association, a Clinical Residency Program is a planned program of postprofessional clinical and didactic education that is designed to advance significantly the physical therapist's preparation as a provider of patient care services in a defined area of clinical practice.
+As per the American Physical Therapy Association, a Clinical Residency Program is a planned program of post-professional clinical and didactic education that is designed to advance significantly the physical therapist's preparation as a provider of patient care services in a defined area of clinical practice.

 How many credits will I earn in this program?